software-mansion/scarb/website/docs/reference/features.md

 ## `[features]` section

-In the `Scarb.toml` file, features are defined within the `[features]` section.
-Each feature lists other features that it enables.
+A package defines a set of named features in the `[features]` section of `Scarb.toml` file.
+Each defined feature can list other features that should be enabled with it.

 For example, a package supporting various hash functions might define features like this: